 exmoor: Lorna Doone Country

 Exmoor includes the highest sea cliff in mainland England at Great Hangman near Combe Martin, and the town itself is also worth exploring.
-One of my favourite drives (or potentially a great walk too) is to take the toll road (a modest £2.50) from Porlock to Lynton.
+One of my favourite things to do here (or potentially a great walk too) is to take the toll road (a modest £2.50) from Porlock to Lynton.
 It’s a spectacular route, full of wildlife, coastal views and lanes dappled by sunlight through trees.
 On a bright day you can see across the Bristol Channel as far as Swansea and the Gower Peninsular.
 You’ll find plenty of stopping places and a picnic area.
+Don’t forget to look out for goats in the Valley of the Rocks.
 Once at Lynton, there’s a coastal funicular railway linking you to the bay below at Lynmouth.

 Exmoor: Wild and beautiful